udacity/nd035-c1-spring-boot-basics-examples/Readme.md

 The lesson and exercise numbers start from 0, just like it does in array-indexes.
 For example:
 1. The exercise solution directory named `udacity-jwdnd-c1-l1-final-review-solution-master` is associated with the **final-review** exercise present in course 2, lesson 2 in the classroom.

-1. The exercise solution directory named `udacity-jwdnd-c1-l5-junit-and-selenium-master` is associated with the **junit-and-selenium** exercise present in course 2, lesson 6 in the classroom.
+1. The exercise solution directory named `udacity-jwdnd-c1-l5-junit-and-selenium-master` is associated with the **junit-and-selenium** concept present in course 2, lesson 6 in the classroom.

 1. The `udacity-jwdnd-c1-snippets-master` directory contains the code snippets demonstrated in the classroom.